adlirazin7/adlirazin7/README.md

  📚 Lifelong learner, continuously enhancing skills and knowledge in technology

- ⚽ Fun fact Arsenal is the only team with a **Golden** Premier League trophy!
+ ⚽ Fun fact:  Arsenal is the only team with a **Golden** Premier League trophy!

  </div>